ksumngs/yavsap/docs/parameters.rst

 """"""""""""""""""

 ======== ======
-Type     Integer
+Type     Integer/Float (Illumina/Nanopore)
 ======== ======
 Required No
-Default  15/90 (Illumina/Nanopore)
+Default  15/0.9 (Illumina/Nanopore)
 ======== ======

 The minimum average quality within the sliding window to keep a read.
 Note that